MrNoino/PWS-TP/README.md

 ## Setup

-1. Run the watchasave_db.sql script which is inside the sql folder on the mysql server;
-2. Run the apache server;
-3. Put the project inside the htdocs folder;
-4. Open the project on the browser.

 1. Executar o script watchasave_db.sql que se encontra na pasta sql no servidor mysql;
 2. Executar o servidor apache;
 3. Colocar o projeto na pasta htdocs;